gpbl/react-day-picker/website/docs/guides/custom-components.md

 # Custom Components

-Use the `components` prop to swap the [internal components](/api/interfaces/components) used by DayPicker.
+Use the `components` prop to customize the [components](/api/interfaces/customcomponents) used by DayPicker.

 ## Custom Day